Belarus releases human rights activist ahead of time

 At the time, the EU denounced Belyatsky’s sentence as “clearly politically motivated” and said it symbolized an intensifying crackdown on Lukashenko’s political opponents.

-The United States welcomed Belyatsky’s release and urged Belarus to free all political prisoners and restore their political rights.

-“These actions would pave the way for normalization of relations between the United States and Belarus,” the State Department said in a statement.

-Reporting by Andrei Makhovsky; Additional reporting by Doina Chiacu in Washington; Writing by Richard Balmforth; Editing by Alison Williams and Peter Cooney
+Reporting by Andrei Makhovsky; Writing by Richard Balmforth; Editing by Alison Williams